 Your proposal should speak to the needs of your prospective client.
-Understanding the prospect’s problem is one important step that we spoke to above.
+Understanding the buyer’s problem is one important step that we spoke to above.
 Learn more about their company and apply that knowledge when writing the sales proposal.
 If you don’t want to get ghosted, this is key.

-Find out their values, motivations, what differentiates them from the competition, future growth plans and anything else that might be relevant to the proposal.
+Find out their values, motivations, what differentiates them from the competition, future growth plans, and anything else that might be relevant to the proposal.

 Once you know your audience, tailor the proposal to them.
 Make them feel understood and you should have no trouble gaining their business.

-8. Be Straightforward With The Pricing
+8. Be Straightforward with Pricing

 The cost can be a deal-breaker or a deal maker.
 There should always be a budget discussion prior to creating the sales proposal.
-This ensures that you and your prospect are on the same page before investing time into the document.
+This ensures that you and your buyer are on the same page before investing time into the document.

-9. What Is The Call-to-Action?
+9. What Is the Call-to-Action?

 This is where many businesses falter.
-A call-to-action is the most important conclusion when writing sales proposals.
+A call-to-action (CTA) is the most important conclusion when writing sales proposals.

-The call-to-action will differ depending on the client, but should always bring you closer to closing the deal.
+The CTA will differ depending on the client, but should always bring you closer to closing the deal.
 Remember, you should always be closing with each step of the sales process and a winning proposal is no different.